-How to Travel in Style and Comfort: 3 Things to Know
+How to Travel in Style and Comfort: 3 Things to Know in 2021

 Have you ever met a friend or family member at the airport, expecting them immediately to launch into a description of their fantastic holiday?
 And all they can talk about is how uncomfortable their flight was?
 Worse – are you this traveler?

 Traveling in comfort comes from three sources I think: money, planning, and mindset.
 This applies whether you are undertaking a long-haul or international flight, a bus tour or even a trip in your family car.

 How do you rack up on these elements?
 Perhaps you have some special tricks of your own?

 TRAVEL COMFORT GUARANTEE #1: MONEY

 If you have plenty of money to spend on travel, there’s no question that you can buy some comfort.
 First class travel and economy travel are just not the same.
 I suppose the biggest difference is that, if you can afford it, you are paying someone else to make sure that you are comfortable.